My Early Retirement Litmus Test

 Not working can be lonely at times.
 But here is why any early retiree works: work is way more fun when you don’t need the money.
 You can’t possibly appreciate that until you’re there.

 I still remember the massive flame war that Derek Foster got into when he first published his book, Stop Working.
-(Check out a summary of this storm from one of Mark’s friends who wrote for Canadian Business magazine – article from 2009.)
 The arguments then are the same now.
 He can’t be retired, he’s too young.
 He still works.
 He makes money from his books, he’s not credible.
 The names may have changed but the arguments haven’t.

 When working for big money is no longer your biggest issue you can follow your passions.
 And when that happens, a pension (an income from your passions) follows.